takiyu/DeepPose/README.md

 # Deep Pose #
-This project needs more tuning.
+I think more tuning is possible.
 If you have some advice, please tell me!

 ## Features ##
 * `Chainer` implementation